As an aspiring voice-over artist, you had been hearing encouraging words for quite some time now. Some typical examples:

 - Where, and why he takes pauses and what’s the impact of those pauses?

-Keep on practicing and soon you’ll start getting it right.
+Keep on practising and soon you’ll start getting it right.

 You MUST know…

 - How to read the script in given amount of time